-Seminar is a staple at Saint Mary’s: a cornerstone of the Lasallian education the institution strives towards.
+Seminar is a staple at Saint Mary’s: a cornerstone of the Lasallian education the institution prides itself in.
 At its best Seminar, is a free-flowing exchange of ideas, an ongoing conversation that does not end until you graduate.
-At its worst, however, it is a trudge, a slow walk through the molasses of familiarity in large part due to the repetitive curriculum that at times feels rigid and Eurocentric.
-If Seminar is to continue encouraging diversity of thought, then it should seek to reflect that by incorporating more Black and non-European texts might resonate with the student body better.
+At its worst, however, it is a trudge, a slow walk through the molasses of familiarity in large part due to the repetitive curriculum that feels rigid and Eurocentric.
+If Seminar is to continue encouraging diversity of thought, then it should seek to reflect that by incorporating more Black and non-European texts that resonate with the student body better.

 Seminar 001 contains most of my favorite Seminar texts in large part due to its relatively more diverse curriculum.
-If Seminar 002 and 103 expanded the concepts of race present in Seminar 001 then it would be understood that this class serves as an introduction, however, Seminar 002 and 103 fall short in their inclusions of Black authors, making Seminar 001 feel somewhat unfinished.
+If Seminar 002 and 103 expanded the concepts of race present in Seminar 001 then it would be understood that this class serves as an introduction.
+However, Seminar 002 and 103 fall short in their inclusions of Black authors, making Seminar 001 feel somewhat unfinished.
 Along with a couple other essays written by Black writers, two of the most recognizable readings in Seminar 001 are Martin Luther King Jr’s “Letter from Birmingham Jail” and Malcolm X’s “The Ballot or the Bullet.”
 Both are brilliant pieces of writing and timelessly essential.
-“Letter from Birmingham Jail” explores the white moderate’s failure to empathize with Black Americans while Malcolm X’s similarly expands on why racial equity can’t and won’t be compromised on.
+“Letter from Birmingham Jail” explores the white moderate’s failure to empathize with Black Americans while Malcolm X’s “The Ballot or the Bullet” expands on why racial equity can’t and won’t be compromised on.
 Both of these texts were extremely relevant in their time and remain relevant to this day.
-These two texts are so fruitful in the discussions they might bring and fit within the curriculum like a glove, which makes me wonder why similar texts are so sparse in subsequent Seminar courses.
+These two texts are so fruitful in the discussions they bring and fit within the curriculum like a glove, which makes me wonder why texts with similar content are so sparse in subsequent Seminar courses.

 Lastly, Seminar 103 continues to miss the mark in incorporating Black texts and perspectives into the curriculum.
 This is especially unfortunate given how rich Seminar 103 is in social commentary.
-Fascinating texts such as Karl Marx’s Communist Manifesto and Charles Dickens’ Hard Times provide insight into their respective eras’ class struggles and consequences of capitalist power dynamics.
-These two texts as well as others explore exploitation and oppression in such detail that the lack of a Black perspective or incorporation of racial dynamics becomes increasingly glaring.
+Fascinating texts such as Karl Marx’s Communist Manifesto and Charles Dickens’ Hard Times provide insight into their respective eras’ class struggles and consequences of capitalism.
+These two texts as well as others explore exploitation and oppression in such detail that the lack of Black perspectives or incorporation of racial dynamics becomes increasingly glaring.
 As many Black scholars have pointed out, racism and class exploitation are so intrinsically tied that a discussion of one without the other can only go so far.
-An inclusion of class-focused Black authors such as the previously mentioned Cornel West would fit right in the trajectory of the class and help illuminate possible connections between historical class struggle as well as race.
+An inclusion of class-focused Black authors such as the previously mentioned Cornel West would fit right in the trajectory of the course and help illuminate possible connections between historical class struggle and race.